6 Requirements for schools managing absence

 - family holidays, where the parent notifies the school in advance and the student completes any Student Absence Learning Plan agreed by the school, student and parent.

-In general, principals would not be expected to excuse absences, where:
+In general, principals would not be expected to approve absences, where:

 - approval had not been sought in advance or in accordance with school policy